uditmishra03/End-to-End-Kubernetes-Three-Tier-DevSecOps-Project/k8s-infrastructure/monitoring/README.md

 # Grafana Persistent Storage Configuration

 This directory contains configuration files to enable persistent storage for Grafana and Prometheus, ensuring dashboards and metrics data survive pod restarts.
+The monitoring stack runs in the `monitoring` namespace and is exposed via NodePort for cost efficiency.

 ## Problem Statement